vstanchev/iBanStart-API/conventions/formattingConventions.md

 # Formatting Conventions #

-The iBanFirst Company Creation API conforms to the following general behavior for [RESTful API](http://en.wikipedia.org/wiki/Representational_state_transfer):
+The iBanStart API conforms to the following general behavior for [RESTful APIs](http://en.wikipedia.org/wiki/Representational_state_transfer):

 * You make [HTTPS](http://en.wikipedia.org/wiki/HTTPS) requests to the API endpoint, indicating the desired resources within the URL itself.
 (The public server, for the sake of security, only accepts [HTTPS](http://en.wikipedia.org/wiki/HTTPS) requests.)
 * The [HTTP method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) identifies what you are trying to do.
 Generally, HTTP `GET` requests are used to retrieve information, while HTTP `POST` requests are used to make changes or submit information.